-The MCIS' written response to the internal control finding identified in our audit has been included in the Schedule of Findings and Recommendations.
-We did not audit the MCIS' response and, accordingly, we express no opinion on it.
+The MCIS' response to the internal control finding identified in our audit is described in the Schedule of Findings and Recommendations, included in item 2022-001.
+The MCIS' response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.